-In January 2016, Facebook COO Sheryl Sandberg told investors that the election was "a big deal in terms of ad spend," and that "Using Facebook and Instagram ads you can target by congressional district, you can target by interest, you can target by demographics or any combination of those."
+In January 2016, Facebook COO Sheryl Sandberg told investors that the election was “a big deal in terms of ad spend,” and that through “using Facebook and Instagram ads you can target by congressional district, you can target by interest, you can target by demographics or any combination of those.”

 In October 2017, Facebook announced changes to its advertising platform, requiring identity and location verification and prior authorization in order to run electoral advertising.
 In the wake of the fallout from the data privacy scandal, further restrictions were added in April 2018, making “issue ads” regarding topics of current interest similarly restricted.

 In secretly recorded conversations by an undercover team from Channel 4 News, Cambridge Analytica’s Nix claimed the firm was behind the “defeat crooked Hillary” advertising campaign, adding, “We just put information into the bloodstream of the internet and then watch it grow, give it a little push every now and again over time to watch it take shape,” and that “this stuff infiltrates the online community, but with no branding, so it’s unattributable, untrackable.”
 The same exposé quotes Chief Data Officer Alex Tayler as saying, “When you think about the fact that Donald Trump lost the popular vote by 3 million votes but won the electoral college vote, that’s down to the data and the research.”

 - How Cambridge Analytica used your Facebook data to help elect Trump (ZDNet)

 - Facebook takes down fake accounts operated by ‘Roger Stone and his associates’ (ZDNet)

 - Facebook, Cambridge Analytica and data mining: What you need to know (CNET)

 - Civil rights auditors slam Facebook stance on Trump, voter suppression (ZDNet)